-NSW SLASA is a community organisation representing different Spanish and Latin American communities in New South Wales.
-It aims to provide services to immigrants and refugees in order to facilitate their settlement in Australia.
+NSW SLASA is a community organisation that represents different Spanish and Latin American communities in New South Wales.

-Furthermore, NSW SLASA has the responsibility of identifying the community's needs and to present these before various Governmental Departments in order to attain funds to develop strategies and to establish projects which will help improve the conditions of the Spanish and Latin American communities in New South Wales.
+Furthermore, NSW SLASA has the responsibility and capability to identify the community's needs.
+This is presented to various Governmental Departments in order to attain funds to develop strategies and to establish projects.
+This will help improve the conditions of the Spanish and Latin American communities in New South Wales.

 NSW SLASA has three primary functions: